jetbrains-academy/refactoring-java-course/InliningCode/WhatIsInlineVariableRefactoring/Theory/task.md

 # Task 1/2: What is Inline Variable refactoring?

-We apply the **Inline refactoring** to simplify code by removing an unnecessary method or variable declarations and directly replacing them with their respective expressions or values.
+We apply the **Inline refactoring** to simplify code by removing unnecessary method or variable declarations and directly replacing them with their respective expressions or values.

 Apply Inline Variable when a **variable is only used once** or when its name does not add any meaningful information.